ijhua/ijhua.github.io/content/projects/ongoing.md

 date = 2022-01-08
 +++

-## Medical School Admissions Data
+## Medical School Admissions Transparency and Mentorship Project

-Going through the medical school application process, particularly for MD/PhD programs, made me curious about trends in admissions.
-I've begun doing analysis of historical public data from the AAMC in [this repo](https://github.com/ijhua/aamc_admissions).

-It's also been a great way to learn and practice data processing and visualization.
-Preliminary graphs and figures are available [at this website (still undergoing construction)](https://ijhua.github.io/aamc_admissions/).
+Going through the medical school application process during a pandemic let me connect with a likeminded community of aspiring physician-scientists.
+Together, we've formed [Docs2Be](https://docs2be.org/), an organization whose goal is to make medical school admissions more transparent and accessible.

+Part of this includes creating [CycleTrack](https://cycletrack.docs2be.org/), which makes application tracking public and free.
+Our repository is located [here](https://github.com/RunningMSN/CycleTrack).

+I've also done [some analyses](https://github.com/ijhua/aamc_live) on the available FACTS data from the AAMC which can be seen on [this website](https://docs2be.org/admitdata/).

 ## Words and Numbers Game